What's Wrong with the Bottom-up Methods in Arbitrary-shape Scene Text Detection: Methodology

-We then fuse the relational features with the visual features to complement the long range dependency between text segments for generating graph guided text regions.
-However, the dimensionality of the relational feature is different from that of the visual feature, which means they cannot be fused directly.
+The relational features from GCN layers provide a ready-made high-dimensional representation of long-range dependency depicting the relational connection of text segments.
+We fuse them with the visual features to complement the long-range dependency between text segments for generating graph-guided text regions.
+However, the dimensionality of the relational features is different from that of the visual features, which means they cannot be fused directly.

-To fuse this relational feature with the visual feature from the normal convolutional layer, we propose Location-Aware Graph Feature Transfer (LAT) to reconstruct the graph convolutional feature of $i$-th GCN layer $F_{seg}^i$ in Eq.~\eqref{con:7} with consideration of the location information of each node in the graph.
+To address this issue, we propose Graph features' Location-Aware Transfer (LAT) to reconstruct the graph convolutional feature of $i$-th GCN layer $F_{seg}^i$ in Eq.~\eqref{con:7} with consideration of the location information of each node in the graph.
 The relational features after GCN contain the structural information of the graph in its first two dimensions.
-For example, the relational feature $F_{seg}^i \in \mathbb{R}^{N\times M \times D}$, where $N$ is the total number of nodes (\textit{i.e.}, text segments) in the input image, $M$ is the number of 1-hop nodes, and $D$ is the dimension of GCN feature which is similar to the channel space in the convolutional layer.
-Our goal is to reshape the $F_{seg}^i$ of ${N\times M \times D}$ dimension to ${C\times H \times W}$, where $C$, $W$ and $H$ are the channel, width and height of the input image.
-The core idea is to fill in the graph features in the corresponding region in the transferred map based on the location information of each text segment.
-Namely, building connection of the nodes on the graph structure with their location on the image, as the location of each node is also translation invariant compared to the visual feature.
+For example, the relational feature $F_{seg}^i \in \mathbb{R}^{N\times M \times D}$, where $N$ is the total number of nodes (\textit{i.e.}, text segments) in the input image, $M$ is the number of 1-hop nodes, and $D$ is the dimension of GCN features which is similar to the channel space in the convolutional layer.
+Our goal is to reshape the $F_{seg}^i$ of dimension ${N\times M \times D}$ to ${C\times H \times W}$, where $C$, $W$ and $H$ are the channel, width and height of the input image.
+The core idea is to fill in the graph features in the corresponding region of the transferred map based on the location information of each text segment.
+Namely, building connections of the nodes on the graph structure with their location on the image, as the location of each node is also translation invariant compared to the visual feature.
+The transferred feature $T_i \in \mathbb{R}^{C\times H \times W}$ for $F_{seg}^i$ after LAT can be calculated with Algorithm~\ref{ag0}.